Resolve to do the best you can this New Year

 It’s that time of the year again.
 The beginning of a new year is in sight, which, for many, symbolizes a fresh start.
-And as the year comes to an end, it's also a time for reflection.
-Millions of Americans will look back on the year and assess their accomplishments – and shortcomings – in order to create resolutions for the next year.
+And as 2011 comes to an end, it is also a time for reflection.
+Millions of Americans will look back on the year and assess their accomplishments – and shortcomings – in order to create resolutions for 2012.

 While it can be tempting to become overzealous and set lofty goals for the New Year, by the end of January many people find that those resolutions have already fallen by the wayside.
-That's because many people get stuck in the mindset that resolutions are “all or nothing” – pass or fail.
-Go big or go home.
+The reason for this trend is that many people get stuck in the mindset that resolutions are “all or nothing” – pass or fail.

-So this year, consider resolving to simply do the very best you can.
+So this year, resolve to do the best you can.
 As you’re making your New Year’s resolutions, keep in mind that no matter how precisely you lay out your plans – and even with the best of intentions – life happens.
 The key to achieving your goals is to be flexible.
 Remember why you set your goals and resolutions in the first place, and revise them accordingly.

-For example, if you resolve to pay down all of your debt in the year ahead, a big life event can make you feel as though it’s just not possible.
+For example, if you resolve to pay down all of your debt in 2012, a big life event can make you feel as though it’s just not possible.
 And that may be justified.
 However, the reason you initially set that goal was because you felt that it was important for your financial well-being – and that will still be true.